DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 In fact, everything is not so difficult.
 The documentation described that tar is just a way to write multiple files to tape.
 So everything should be simple.
 In fact - a set of auxiliary information for each file, then its contents directly.
 Only understanding of this fact allowed me to write the reader of tar-files in 26 lines.

-Why should tar be used instead zip?
-For me, the question of using tar comes when I wanted to get the archiver "for free" in my tiny C-applications.
+Why should tar be used instead of zip?
+The question of using tar rose for me when I wanted to get the archiver "for free" in my tiny C-applications.
 With a minimal growth of the executable and without unnecessary dependencies.
 For example, the [dxPmdxConverter]({{ site.baseurl }}/tools/dxpmdxconverter/) utility can read BMP and convert it to PNG using [LodePNG](http://lodev.org/lodepng/).
 So the application already has a function that "archives" an array of pixels into a compressed PNG format.
 PNG is compressed by the [Deflate](https://en.wikipedia.org/wiki/DEFLATE) algorithm, which is used in zip and gzip.
-Moreover, it used directly in gzip - the gzip header is written, then the data stream from Deflate, then the crc-sum.
+Moreover, it is used directly in gzip - the gzip header is written, then the data stream from Deflate, then the crc-sum.
 The output is a ready .gz file which can be opened by any archiver.
 However, gzip can compress only one file.
 So you need to combine several files into one before compression.
 The most common way to do this is tar.

 ```
  ____  _   _  ____      __  ____        __ _       _            __   ____ ______